Qubes-Community/Contents/docs/configuration/screen-share.md

     3. Enter a different password for the view only password (second password and verify prompt)

-2. Start the server `vncserver :1  -xstartup /usr/bin/xfwm4 -geometry 1920x1080 -localhost no`
+3. Start the server `vncserver :1  -xstartup /usr/bin/xfwm4 -geometry 1920x1080 -localhost no`

-3. Enter passwords when prompted

-    1. You can generate secure enough passwords for this purpose using `openssl rand -base64 16 | tr -d '+/=' | head -c 8;echo`

-    2. Enter one password for read/write (first password and verify prompt)

-    3. (recommended) Enter a different password for the view only password (second password and verify prompt)

-3. View the shared screen `vncviewer -passwd ~/.vnc/passwd :1`
+4. View the shared screen `vncviewer -passwd ~/.vnc/passwd :1`

-4. Open applications `DISPLAY=:1 xterm` where xterm can be any binary on your system
+5. Open applications `DISPLAY=:1 xterm` where xterm can be any binary on your system

 ## If You Want To Share an Existing Monitor or Window